rwblokzijl/Msc-thesis-EuroToken/thesis.md

 - Money, its requirements and benefits
 - problems with money and how digital money solves them
 - Problems with digital money and how bitcoin solved them
-- Problems with bitcoin and how trustchain solved them
+- Problems with bitcoin and how TrustChain solved them

 - Leftover discreppencies between traditional and digital money -> segue to next chapter